suvash/one-time/README.md

 HOTP is also better understood as counter based OTP. `one-time.core` namespace provides two functions for working with HOTP, one for getting the HOTP token at a certain counter and a predicate function for verifying.

 You're most likely to use the predicate function for verifying tokens that you receive from the user.
+HOTP is not supported by Google Authenticator, Authy or Lastpass Authenticator.
+(They all support TOTP.)

 ```clojure
 (require '[one-time.core :as ot])